Avaiga/taipy-getting-started/steps/explain_md/step_5_GUI_pipeline.md

     return pipeline
 ```

-After the first submission of the pipeline, the data stored in *predictions* and *cleaned_data* data nodes are accessible.
-The use of the `.read()` function is to access the data in data nodes.
+After the first submission of the pipeline, the data stored in *predictions* and *cleaned_data* Data Nodes are accessible.
+The use of the `.read()` function is to access the data in Data Nodes.
-`create_predictions_dataset` reads the data nodes to create a prediction dataset with these columns:
+`create_predictions_dataset` reads the Data Nodes to create a prediction dataset with these columns:
 - Date,
 - Historical values,
 - Predicted values.